When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 How your current property influences eligibility

-Your current property's value and condition influence lender's decisions.
-A well-maintained property in a favorable location might make porting easier.
+Your current property's value and condition influence the lender's decisions.
+A well-maintained property in a favourable location might make porting easier.
 Conversely, issues like decreased property value could complicate the process.

 Comparing terms with new mortgage offers